search icon

 Trends

-Trends are a tricky thing that can become a black hole for your budget.
+Trends can be tricky and can become a black hole for your budget.
 In pursuit of modern tendencies, you risk wasting all your money and never getting the effect you want.
 Following trends must not be your ultimate goal.
-If you manage to put together a strong message, legible font, and clever colors, that will be more than enough for the start!
+If you manage to put together a strong message, legible font, and clever colors, that can be more than enough for the start.

-If your products or service fails to live up to the image created by your ad, your customers may feel disappointed and deceived.
-Don’t make the promises you can’t hold.
+If your products or services fail to live up to the image created by your ad, your customers may feel disappointed and deceived.
+Don’t make promises you can’t keep.
 Avoid picturing your product better than it is in real life.
-Be honest with your audience, and they’re sure to appreciate it.
+Be honest with your audience, and they’ll appreciate it.

 Competition